KazzK94/glitchlink/README.md

 As for components we use shadcn, as well as our own custom built components.

 ## Authentication
-We handle authentication with next-auth, keeping the user's information in a postgresql database.
+We handle authentication with next-auth, keeping the user's information in a postgres database.

 ## Data (Database)
-Our database is a postgresql database.
+Our database is a postgres database.
 Connections to the database are made using Prisma.
-We use Neon as a database provider.

 ## Deployment
 The production version of the site is deployed in Vercel.

 # Sections